-A security token is a crypto token that gains its value from an external tradable asset and becomes subject to governmental or federal securities regulations.
+A security token is a type of cryptocurrency token whose value is derived from an external, tradable asset, and is subject to government or federal securities regulations.

-Security tokens are considered an investment contract and investors are hoping to gain profit from the token through the price movements.
-Furthermore, security token holders also get ownership rights, therefore in some cases, investors could receive dividends or participate in votes that affect internal decision-making processes.
+Security tokens are considered investment contracts, and investors hope to profit from them through price movements.
+Additionally, security token holders have ownership rights, which may entitle them to receive dividends or participate in voting processes that affect internal decision-making.

 How can I tell the difference?

-Given the complexity of many tokens, it is not always easy to determine whether a token is a Specified Investment, specifically those types of Specified Investments that are securities, like shares or debt instruments.
-There are a few factors that are indicative of security.
+Given the complexity of many tokens, it's not always easy to determine whether a token is a Specified Investment, particularly if it is a security like shares or debt instruments.
+There are several factors that may indicate whether a token is a security, including:

-Any contractual entitlement to profit-share (like dividends), revenues, or other payment or benefit of any kind,
+- Any contractual entitlement to profit-sharing (such as dividends), revenues, or other payments or benefits.

-Any contractual entitlement to ownership in, or control of, the token issuer or another relevant person (like voting rights),
+- Any contractual entitlement to ownership or control of the token issuer or another relevant person, such as voting rights.

-The language used in the relevant documentation, like token ‘whitepapers’, suggests the tokens are intended to function as an investment, although it should be noted that the substance of the token will determine whether an instrument is a Specified Investment, and not necessarily the labels used.
-For example, if a whitepaper declares a token to be a utility token, but contractual rights that it confers would make it a Specified Investment, we would consider it to be a security token,
+- The language used in the relevant documentation, such as token whitepapers, suggests the tokens are intended to function as an investment.
+However, it should be noted that the substance of the token will determine whether an instrument is a Specified Investment, not just the labels used.
+For example, if a whitepaper declares a token to be a utility token, but the contractual rights it confers would make it a Specified Investment, we would consider it to be a security token.

-A direct flow of payment from the issuer or other relevant party to token holders may be one of the indicators that the token is a security, although an indirect flow of payment (for instance through profits or payments derived exclusively from the secondary market) would not necessarily indicate the contrary.
-If the flow of payment were a contractual entitlement we would consider this to be a strong indication that the token is a security, irrespective of whether the flow of payment is direct or indirect (or whether other ownership rights are present).
+- A direct flow of payment from the issuer or other relevant party to token-holders may be one indicator that the token is a security.
+However, an indirect flow of payment (such as through profits or payments derived exclusively from the secondary market) would not necessarily indicate the contrary.
+If the flow of payment were a contractual entitlement, we would consider this to be a strong indication that the token is a security, irrespective of whether the flow of payment is direct or indirect (or whether other ownership rights are present).